Ford Ranger pickup - Interior & comfort

 The Ford Ranger benefits from a supple ride and a decent interior – as long as you go for the Limited 2 or Wildtrak models

 Pick-up trucks like the Ford Ranger are generally built as tough workhorses.
-This means that instead of the tactile, attractive materials you’ll find in an SUV, the emphasis is on longevity – a builder isn’t too worried about how pretty his dashboard is, as long as it doesn’t fall apart.
+This means that instead of the tactile, attractive materials you’ll find in an SUV, the emphasis is on longevity – a builder isn’t too worried about how pretty their dashboard is, as long as it doesn’t fall apart.

 That said, the Ford Ranger’s interior is nicer than most, although it can get noisy at motorway speeds as the upright body shape generates a lot of wind noise.
 It’s an easy car to drive, despite the imposing length of its 5,362mm body in all but the Regular Cab versions, while the light steering makes placing the Ranger in city streets easier than you expect.
-The 10-speed automatic gearbox makes amends for its costliness by being perfectly suited to the engine, It’s unobtrusive and smooth to use, while making short work of towing.
+The 10-speed automatic gearbox makes amends for its costliness by being perfectly suited to the engine; it's unobtrusive and smooth to use, while making short work of towing.

 Ford Ranger dashboard

-The Ranger's interior doesn’t feel quite as upmarket as the class-leading interior finish of the Volkswagen Amarok and Mercedes X-Class, but is noticeably nicer than those of most rivals.
+The Ranger's interior doesn’t feel quite as upmarket as the class-leading interior finish of the Volkswagen Amarok and the now-discontinued Mercedes X-Class, but is noticeably nicer than those of most rivals.
 There are more cheap, shiny plastics than you’ll find in an SUV, but they should stand up to wear and tear, which is more likely given the Ranger’s intended use.

 All Ford Ranger models are equipped with a suite of grip and stability-enhancing electronic systems, as well as hill-start assist to prevent the vehicle rolling back when you’re pulling away, hill-descent control to limit downhill speeds off-road and trailer sway control that can restore control of a trailer that’s started to weave while being towed.